Foundation for Jurisprudential Research

 The Foundation was established in 1995 by restructuring the Institute for Jurisprudential Research, which was founded in 1947 by the Knut and Alice Wallenberg Foundation in honor of Knut Agathon Wallenberg and his brother Marcus Laurentius Wallenberg.

-Grants in 2015 amounted to SEK 2.5 million.
-Over the past five years, the Foundation has granted a total of SEK 19 million.
-The Institute has distributed almost SEK 64 million in grants for legal research since its establishment.
+Grants in 2016 amounted to SEK 2.5 million.
+The Institute has distributed almost SEK 67 million in grants for legal research since its establishment.

 Focusing on publishing jurisprudential research